tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 Linear models 1 and 3 both show that similarity is a significant predictor of testing performance (p\<.01).
-Of greater interest is the difference between linear model 2, in which similarity is computed from a single c value fit from all participants (Similarity1c), with linear model 4, which fits the $c$ parameter separately between groups (Similarity2c).
+Of greater interest is the difference between linear model 2, in which similarity is computed from a single $c$ value fit from all participants (Similarity1c), with linear model 4, which fits the $c$ parameter separately between groups (Similarity2c).
 In linear model 2, the effect of training group remains significant when controlling for Similarity1c (p\<.01), with the varied